salma2vec/Titanic-Survivors-Analysis/README.md

 - What is the relationship between passenger's class of cabin and their chance of survival?
 - What is the relationship between port of embarkation and chance of survival?
 - How did different factors interact in determining the chance of survival?

+ & For each passenger in the test set, Our model will be trained to predict whether or not they survived the sinking of the Titanic.

+### How to?
+- Import the data.
+- Describe the data.
+- Clean the data: Data cleansing
+- Visualize it's features using some of the Data Visualization Techniques.
+- Select features.
+- Apply Machine Learning Algorithm, like Random Forest, Support Vector Machine, Logistic Regression, Gradient Boosting Classifier, and evaluate its model's accuracy, using confusion matrix.
+- Apply Machine Learning Algorithm from scratch, like Logistic regression, to Titanic Dataset.

 ### The data set